MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/ipamserver/Remove-IpamAddress.md

 Specify the IP addresses to remove or use the **InputObject** parameter to specify an **IpamAddress** object to remove.

 The cmdlet does not remove any reservations on the Dynamic Host Configuration Protocol (DHCP) server or Domain Name System (DNS) records.
-You can use Windows PowerShell for DHCP Server to remove a reservation from the DCHP server.
+You can use Windows PowerShell for DHCP Server to remove a reservation from the DHCP server.
 You can use Windows PowerShell for DNS to remove the DNS records associated with the IP addresses that you remove.

 ## EXAMPLES